Once you’ve finished the adventure and looted the hoard, it’s time to celebrate your victory! But how? Try these celebratory activities in D&D.

 Research

-Of course, you can stack on levels of exhaustion or add an increased risk of a complication like: “a sage becomes obsessed with convincing you of a number of strange theories about reality,” or “if you had known that book was cursed, you never would have opened it,” which seems like a pretty typical result of trying to get your end of semester assignments done in two days.
+Of course, you can stack on levels of exhaustion.
+Or add an increased risk of a complication like: “a sage becomes obsessed with convincing you of a number of strange theories about reality.”
+You might end up with my favorite: “if you had known that book was cursed, you never would have opened it.”
+All in all, pretty typical results of trying to get your end-of-semester assignments done in two days.

 Next time you need to celebrate, break out one of these downtime activities and go to town!